Siemens SIPROTEC 5

 Patching may require device reboot — plan for process interruption

-HOTFIXUpdate SIPROTEC 5 devices to firmware version 10.0 or later
+HOTFIXUpdate SIPROTEC 5 devices (all affected models) to firmware version 10.0 or later

 Long-term hardening

-HARDENINGIsolate SIPROTEC 5 devices from business networks and place behind firewalls
+HARDENINGPlace SIPROTEC 5 devices behind perimeter firewalls and isolate them from business networks

 API: /api/v1/advisories/a5ecc205-056a-4066-9045-b10e739b9a39